The Big Game (Modern Family): Plot

 Meanwhile, Mitchell (Jesse Tyler Ferguson) has recently received a better professional offer and decided to accept it which means that he has to quit his current job.
 He does not know how to tell his boss Charlie (Justin Kirk) and he decides to leave him a letter among his mail at his office.
 He gets to his office but the moment he leaves the letter, Charlie arrives and starts telling Mitch that his girlfriend dumped him and he has no place to stay.
 Mitch tries to get the letter back and after several attempts he manages to do it and the two of them go to watch Cam's football game.
 During the match, Mitchell drops the letter by accident and Charlie finds it.
 Despite the fact that he is sad that Mitch wants to quit, he lets him go.

 In the meantime, since Mitch and Cam are busy during the day, Gloria (Sofía Vergara) is responsible to take Lily (Aubrey Anderson-Emmons) to school and also pick her up later.
 On the ride to school, Lily tells Gloria about Patrick, a boy she likes, but he ignores her.
 Gloria gives her advice that she has to make him notice her, something that Lily interprets differently.
 Lily's teacher informs Gloria that Lily attacked Patrick and tried to kiss him and now Patrick is afraid of her.
-Gloria, who does not want to admit that she was the one who advised Lily, she says that she will talk to her.
+Gloria, who does not want to admit that she was the one who advised Lily, says that she will talk to her.

 Back at the game, Cam's team wins due to Manny's (Rico Rodriguez) final kick and Cam and the team is over the moon.
 Manny though is not as excited as the others are, since he wanted to miss the kick and let the other team win because they were playing for their coach's memory.

 At the end of this episode, Charlie comes to Phil after Mitch's encouragement, and asks him to sell him a house.
 Phil is very happy with that because he finally manages to sell a house before the month ends.